melbournebioinformatics/MelBioInf_docs/docs/tutorials/var_detect_advanced/var_detect_advanced.md

 ## Section 2: Alignment and depth of coverage

-In this step we map each of the individual reads in the sample FASTQ readsets to a reference genome, so that we can then identify the sequence changes with respect to the reference genome.
+In this step we map each of the individual reads in the sample FASTQ readsets to a reference genome, so that we will be able to identify the sequence changes with respect to the reference genome.

 Some of the variant callers need extra information regarding the source of reads in order to identify the correct error profiles to use in their statistical variant detection model, so we add more information into the alignment step so that that generated BAM file contains the metadata the variant caller expects.

+We will also examine the depth of coverage of the aligned reads across the genome, as a quality check on both the sequencing experiment and the alignment.

 1. **Map/align the reads with Bowtie2 to the human reference genome 19 (hg19).** We will use Bowtie2, which is one of several good alignment tools for DNA-seq data.
 Under *NGS ANALYSIS* in the tools panel, select the tool *NGS: Mapping -> Bowtie2*.
     * We have paired-end reads in two FASTQ files, so select *paired-end*.
     * Select the two FASTQ files as inputs.
     * Under *Select reference genome* select the human genome *hg19*.
     * Next we will add read group information.
 Read groups are usually used when we have reads from multiple experiments, libraries or samples, and want to put them into one aligned BAM file while remembering which read came from which group.
-In our case we only have one paired-end "experiment", but the GATK tools need us to specify the read group in order to work correctly.
+In our case we only have one group, but the GATK tools need us to specify a read group in order to work correctly.
 Under *Set read groups information?* select *Set read groups (SAM/BAM specification)* (Picard-style should also work).
         * Set the read group identifier to "Tutorial_readgroup".
 This identifier needs to be a unique identifier for this read group.
-Since we only have one read group, it doesn't matter much what it is, but a common practice is to construct it out of information guaranteed to be unique, such as the library identifier and Platform Unit (e.g. flowcell) identifier.
+Since we only have one read group, it doesn't matter much what it is, but a common practice is to construct it out of information guaranteed to be unique, such as the library identifier plus Platform Unit (e.g. flowcell) identifier.
         * Set the sample name to "NA12878"
         * Set the platform to *ILLUMINA*
         * Set the library name to "Tutorial_library".
 Normally we would set this to identify the DNA library from our DNA extraction.
     * You can leave other read group information blank, and use default Bowtie2 settings. *Execute* the tool.
     * When the alignment has finished, you should rename the BAM file to something more convenient, such as **NA12878.chr20_2mb.30xPE.BWA_mapped**.
+    * *Note: we assume that you have seen BAM and SAM files before.
+If you have not you may want to try out the Basic Variant Calling workshop, or take the time now to convert your BAM file to a SAM file and examine the contents.*

-2. **Visualise the aligned BAM file with IGV.** The Integrated Genome Viewer, IGV, will run on your computer (not on the server).
+2. **Visualise the aligned BAM file with IGV.** The Integrated Genome Viewer, IGV, is a very popular tool for visualising aligned NGS data.
+It will run on your computer (not on the server).
+    * *Note: if you are already familiar with IGV, you may want to go through this section quickly, but it's still a good idea to launch IGV for use in later steps.*
     * In the green dataset box for your BAM file in the history panel, you will see some *display with IGV* links.
 Launch IGV by clicking the *current* link.
 If IGV is already running on your computer, instead click the *local* link.
 If you have problems you can instead launch IGV by visiting https://www.broadinstitute.org/software/igv/download.
     * _If_ your BAM file was not automatically loaded, download and open it:
         * Download the BAM file AND the BAM index (BAI file) by clicking the floppy-disk icon in the green dataset window and selecting each file in turn.
 Make sure these two files are in the same directory.
-        * In IGV, select the correct reference genome, *hg19*, in the top-left drop-down menu
+        * In IGV, select the correct reference genome, *hg19*, in the top-left drop-down menu.
         * In IGV, open the BAM file using *File -> Load from File*.
     * Select chr20 in the IGV chromosomal region drop down box (top of IGV, on the left next to the organism drop down box).
     * Zoom in to the left hand end of chromosome 20 to see the read alignments - remember our reads only cover the first 2mb of the chromosome.
     * Scroll around and zoom in and out in the IGV genome viewer to get a feel for genomic data.
 Note that coverage is variable, with some regions getting almost no coverage (e.g. try chr20:1,870,686-1,880,895 - if you zoom right in to base resolution you’ll see that this region is very GC rich, meaning it’s hard to sequence.
 Unfortunately it also contains the first few exons of a gene...)

-3. **Restrict the genomic region considered.** The following steps can be computationally intensive if performed on the entire genome.
+3. **Restrict the genomic region considered.** Later steps can be computationally intensive if performed on the entire genome.
 We will generate a genomic interval (BED) file that we will use to restrict further analyses to the first 2mb of chromosome 20, as we know our data comes from this region.
     * Under *BASIC TOOLS*, select the tool *Text manipulation -> Create single interval*.
 Enter these values:
         * Chromosome: chr20
         * Start position: 0